vlora87/Capstone-Project-Final-Assignment-week-4-5-/README.md

   -> finding the most populated city in the country (top 10) (csv file : https://simplemaps.com/data/al-cities).

-  -> extract the lat and lng of the top 5 cities.
+  -> extract the lat and lng of the top 15 places in Tirana.

-  -> search for each location the main places listed by Foursquare.
+  -> search for each location the main venues listed by Foursquare.

-  -> Analyzes the top 10 place in each city is very interesting because it will tell us the trends of each city.
+  -> Analyzes the top 15 place in each city is very interesting because it will tell us the trends of each city.

   -> Performing a clustering to visualize the groups of the highest rated places in the city.